rjdw/siteblocker/README.md

 * Each file is owned by **root\:wheel** and **immutable** (`uchg`), so casual GUI or `nano` edits fail until you clear flags intentionally.

 ---

-If you want, tell me **additional sites** you’d like to include (TikTok/Twitter/Reddit/etc.), and I’ll drop in a tailored `domains.txt` for you.